Skip to main content

 • Mental health

 NEA’s study results are published in top medical journals in the dermatology and healthcare field.
-So far, we have published approximately 24 papers in various medical journals.
+So far, we have published more than 25 papers in various medical journals.
 Our scientific papers are published exclusively in journals that allow free access to papers and articles.
 By publishing in these types of journals, our work can be shared with the public on a larger scale to affect greater change.

 As an organization, NEA uses our in-house research results to advocate for better eczema care with policymakers, healthcare providers and other researchers.
 Our goal is to improve clinical care for eczema, inform healthcare policies and fuel further research.